 How to Care for a Cat During and Immediately After a Seizure

 When moving your cat, be cautious.
-Likewise, when they recovers from their seizure, they may be so confused and not recognize you.
+Likewise, when they recover from their seizure, they may be so confused and not recognize you.
 This may cause your kitty to lash out in fear.
-As soon as the seizure is over and your cat is calm enough to be moved, it would be best to take them to the vet so your cat can be examined.
+As soon as the seizure is over and your cat is calm enough to be moved, it would be best to wrap them in a towel and take them to the vet so your cat can be examined.

 How the Cause of a Cat’s Seizure Is Diagnosed